snuk-io/challenges/front-end-challenge.md

 The graph displays temperature data (X-axis is time, Y-axis is temperature in degrees centigrade)

-The graph always displays the values from the last hour.
+The graph always displays the values from the last 30 minutes.

-The values are to be taken from https://openweathermap.org/, please take values from Berlin.
+The first value to go in the graph is the most recent outside temperature as provided by https://openweathermap.org/, please take values from Berlin.

 An example graph: